Showcase Terms And Conditions

 • SCULPTURE: Clay, Found Objects, Wire, Assemblage, Ceramics

-• DIGITAL MEDIA: Photography, Graphic Design, Computer Arts, Animation, Filmmaking, Videography
+• MEDIA ARTS: Photography, Graphic Design, Computer Arts, Animation, Filmmaking, Videography

 Showcase Divisions